 5. Ghost Island

-Survivor: Ghost Island will feature items from past seasons that contestants failed to use correctly.
-Hopefully, the new players will be able to correct the sins of the past.
-As an additional reminder of their danger, when a player is sent to Ghost Island they will lie in a shelter under every torch snuffer the game has ever seen.
+Survivor: Ghost Island featured items from past seasons that previous contestants failed to use correctly.
+The Ghost Island contestants has some luck correcting the sins of the past, but many failed as well.
+As an additional reminder of their danger, when a player was sent to Ghost Island where they lay in a shelter under every torch snuffer the game has ever seen.